DFE-Digital/dfe-reference-data/docs/decisions/0001-cycle-dependent-lists.md

 ## Context and problem statement

-Some reference data lists change between cycles.
+Some reference data lists change between cycles (year-long periods of time, similar to academic years, into which teacher training applications are organised).

 The changes might be a combination of: